-We also acknowledge the contributions of various research teams across STU, whose expertise in material science, automotive engineering, and digital technologies has been critical in shaping this agenda.
+We also acknowledge the contributions of the advisory members for their valuable discussions and inputs and the contributions of various research teams across STU, whose expertise in material science, automotive engineering, and digital technologies has been critical in shaping this agenda.
 Their work in developing cutting-edge battery technology and digital simulation models serves as the backbone of our research initiatives.